li-jianli/jovay-docs/guide/developer-quickstart.md

 </EnhancedCollapsibleCodeBlock>

-💡 tips: If you not familar with remix usage, please check out the help document.
+💡 tips: If you not familiar with remix usage, please check out the help document.

 ### Call contract to deposit
 You need to send a transaction for calling the Token Bridge on Sepolia to trigger the crosschain deposit process, so here we go☄️.